 The Governing School Board meets on the fourth Tuesday of each month except June and December (unless otherwise noted).
-The meetings are held virtually online, from 6:00 to 8:00 p.m.
+The meetings are held in person with a virtual option from 6:00 to 8:00 p.m.
 Meetings are open to the public, and an agenda with meeting link is posted on the GSB website page about a week prior to the meeting date.
 The minutes of each meeting are also posted, but only after they have been approved and accepted by the GSB.
 The Board also hosts an annual summer retreat for Wai’alae School leadership and Community Circle organizations (Governing School Board, Wai’alae School Foundation, and Friends of Wai’alae) to energize, connect and align strategic planning efforts in support of the school.

 Kristen Brummel has 20 years of education experience in Hawai’i’s Department of Education as an Elementary Teacher, Mentor, Instructional Coach, Presenter, Complex Area Induction and Mentoring Program Coordinator, and Education Specialist in Teacher Leadership.
 She is a National Board Certified Teacher, a 2014-2016 Hawaii Hope Street Group Fellow and was the 2011 Hawaii State Teacher of the Year.
 Kristen has served on committees such as Hawaii’s Teacher Leader Workgroup, the Great Teachers Great Leaders Task Force, the Teacher Education Committee for Elementary and Early Childhood, and the University of Hawaii College of Education Alumni Association Board of Directors with the goals of learning from others and bringing teacher voice to the conversation.
 Kristen loves growing with her two children, Daniel (11) and Grace (8), and is excited and honored to serve the Wai’alae school community, whose mission and vision she wholeheartedly believes in.